Welcome to IT at K-State

 - K-State computer recommendations are the university's official guidelines

 for PCs and Macs.
-(The specifications are updated each spring.)
+The recommendations are updated each spring.
 Recommendations are for freshman/sophomore levels.

 Juniors/seniors may need advanced computing technology.